d2l-ai/d2l-vi/chapter_recurrent-neural-networks/text-preprocessing_vn.md

             return self.idx_to_token[indices]
         return [self.idx_to_token[index] for index in indices]

-# Saved in the d2l package for later use
 def count_corpus(sentences):
     # Flatten a list of token lists into a list of tokens
     tokens = [tk for line in sentences for tk in line]